 Keep all of this in mind and your connections are likely to outlive the vehicle, as most OEM crimps do.
 As long as you do it right, there isn’t anything to be skeptical about.

 What if I Want to Solder a Crimped Connector Anyway?

 To some people, if the terminal isn’t soldered it just doesn’t feel like a job well done.
 This is particularly true for people who mostly solder on audio or electronic projects.
 There, to crimp or solder isn’t even a question.
 Solder is the de facto gold standard for many applications.
 Even for me, it took a while to trust crimps instead of soldering.
 Having done mostly audio wiring, it just didn’t feel right.

 However, if you are repairing some high-precision sensor or a component worth the extra effort, you might want to add a dab of solder after crimping.
-It shouldn’t be necessary, but it shouldn’t harm either (done right).
+It shouldn’t be necessary as it should be sufficient on its own to crimp or solder.
+But it shouldn’t harm either (done right).
 Just make sure the solder isn’t compensating for an inadequate mechanical connection.

 To do so, crimp first.
 Then apply the least amount of solder needed to create a soldered union between the tip of the wire and furthermost end of the connector.
 That is, you want to apply the solder away from where the wire leads out.
 The main objective is avoiding solder creeping under the insulation.
 On open-barrel terminals you might have a bit more leeway since there is a second crimp and a larger distance to the rear end of the connector.

 This might be beneficial in that good-but-not-quite-perfect crimp, and can help keep it from moving or pulling through the terminal.
 Potentially, If you feel the need to do this I definitely recommend adding strain relief.